astropy/astropy-APEs/APE24.rst

 Given that reviewers are anonymous by default, we are unable to provide a fully transparent review process (even though results are publicly posted and discussed, they are posted second-hand by the editors).

-Furthermore, we have no resources nor infrastructure to re-review the 47 accepted packages to ensure that they still meet the Affiliated standards.
+Unlike scientific articles, which are static after publication, software continues to develop, adding features and bugs; if it is not continuously developed, it will become obsolete and might not work with future NumPy and Python versions.
+Thus, a process of "re-review" for affiliated packages has been envisioned, but never executed because we have no resources nor infrastructure to re-review the 47 accepted packages to ensure that they still meet the Affiliated standards.
 Therefore, there is a need to restructure our Affiliated process to be sustainable.
 We are confident that a partnership with